nmrenyi/thuir-publication-info/README.md

 2. Is this the only chance to submit my publication info?
 Can I make modifications and additions later?
    - Certainly you can modify your information and insert more afterwards.
 If you're quite in a hurry these days, you may just submit DOI number for your papers.
 You can make further modifications with pull request later on.
 If spare, however, submitting DOI, `_title`, `_first_author`, image and GitHub repository link in one shot could be cool!
 3. What is the benefit for all these efforts?
-   - Build a professional website for THUIR, which benefits everyone, including yourself.
+   - Build a academic website for THUIR, which benefits everyone, including yourself.

 ## Contact
 If you have any questions, please contact REN Yi, by WeChat or [Email](mailto:renyi1006@gmail.com).
 Any suggestions or questions are welcome!